janwilmake/contextarea/chatcompletionspp.md

 ---

-also how does the Agent library fit into all of this?
+Also how does the Agent library fit into all of this?

-also the hierarchical markdown output from mcp use in /chat/completions
+Also the hierarchical markdown output from mcp use in /chat/completions

+DOES `[/id]/chat/completions` need to be addressable, and even stored, for that matter?
+Maybe, all that's important is the payments, and we can just proxy things.
+There seems no need for direct addressability here, and should probably only store if `store:true`.
+All that matters is:

+- get system prompt and mcp from ID if provided
+- url expansion
+- charging
+- if MCP provided, either return 401 or attach MCP actually